General Instructor Compensation Information

 Honors Seminars

-Honors courses (that are not research-focused) will be scheduled in the instructor's home department and follow their collegiate FYS compensation policy outlined below.
+Honors courses (that are not research-focused) will be scheduled in the instructor's home department and follow their college's FYS compensation policy outlined below.

 Research-Focused Seminars

-All seminars offered as a research-focused seminar (both Honors and non-Honors) are scheduled in URES (a University College unit).
-Per the University College FYS compensation policy ALL INSTRUCTORS receive compensation in the form of a teaching stipend, paid at $2,500/seminar minus fringe/taxes.
+All seminars offered as a research-focused seminar (both Honors and non-Honors seminars) are scheduled in Undergraduate Research Studies-URES (a University College academic unit).
+Per the University College First-Year Seminar compensation policy, all seminars are compensated in the form of teaching stipends, paid at $2,500/seminar minus fringe/taxes.
 Additional information regarding the University College compensation policy is listed below.

 Carver College of Medicine

-If the instructor's home department is unable to offer undergraduate courses, the seminar will be offered through University College (CSI) and the instructor(s) will be compensated by University College (see policy below).
+If the instructor's home department is unable to offer undergraduate courses, the seminar will be offered through University College (CSI) and the instructor(s) will be compensated by the University College.

 College of Education